figredos/flutter/TEXT_FILES/DART_BASICS/dart.md

 ### "final" Values

 In Dart, the ***final*** keyword is used to declare that can be assigned a value only once.
 Once a value is assigned to a ***final*** variable, it cannot be changed.
 This keyword is often used for constants, configuration values, or variables that should not e reassigned during the runtime of the program.

+### "var" Values

+In Dart, the **var** keyword is used to declare a variable without explicitly specifying its type.
+Instead, the type of the variable is inferred from the type of the assigned value.
+Dart is statically-typed language, meaning that variable types are known at compile-time.
+However, Dart's type inference system allows you to use the **var** when the type can be determined without explicit declaration.

 ## Trailing comma